 You can add new quantities and expressions by dragging and dropping blocks from the block library panel to the block diagram.
 To connect two blocks, Ctrl + click (Option + click for a Mac) the first block and drag to the second block.
 Double-click a block to edit its properties.
 Right-click a block to see the context menu with more options, such as hiding the block to avoid clutter.
 Double-click the name of a block to rename.

-The desktop uses contextual icons to provide more information about a block.
+The app uses contextual icons to provide more information about a block.
 The icons appear above each block.
 For instance, if a species is being dosed, a dose icon appears above the species block.
 Hover the mouse over the icon for more information.
-For details, see contextual icons.

 Adding and configuring reactions.
 Suppose you want to model the pharmacokinetics of antibacterial drugs in a time-kill